fsziegler/GTD-Kanban/README.md

 ##3.
 Implementation Details
 Files created with this tool will be stored in [JSON format](http://www.json.org/).
 The intent of using JSON is to make the work product as portable and accessible as possible.
 The JSON format used will allow for one JSON file to reference another.
 Changes in the tool's JSON work product may be tracked using the Git version control tool, as this supports both local and server based tracking.
 Such tracking will enable users to view their historical progress.
 Users will have access to their tracking both local machines and servers; they may choose to have it accessible from multiple devices, or localized on a single machine.
 A later version should enable the JSON to be loaded into a database for advanced querying.
 It should be possible to associate tags with all JSON objects so that disparate objects can be recalled together.

+A key UI feature will be the ability to hide and show information.
+The UI will display the GTD section in a tree where every branch can be expanded or contracted.
+The user will be able to filter the tree for tags and/or attributes and view a resulting tree containing only items with those tags and attributes.
+A tag is text that a user has associated with an object, and an attribute is a system property, such as **Calendar** items.

-It is proposed to write the initial code in C++.
+The base code will be written in C++.
 This leaves open the question of how to implement the UI for presenting the information.
-Here there are several options, among them using the cross-platform Qt development tools, using [node.js](https://nodejs.org/en/about/) as an interface bewteen the C++ and a web UI front-end on a server, [exporting the APIs to Python](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/index.html), or [integrating the code into Java](http://www.javaworld.com/article/2077513/learn-java/java-tip-17--integrating-java-with-c--.html).
+There are several options, among them using the cross-platform Qt development tools, using [node.js](https://nodejs.org/en/about/) as an interface bewteen the C++ and a web UI front-end on a server, [exporting the APIs to Python](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/index.html), or [integrating the code into Java](http://www.javaworld.com/article/2077513/learn-java/java-tip-17--integrating-java-with-c--.html).
 The C++ code will make extensive use of [STL](https://en.wikipedia.org/wiki/Standard_Template_Library) and the [Boost libraries](https://en.wikipedia.org/wiki/Boost_(C%2B%2B_libraries)).
+All code will be written in a cross-platform style, with the possible exception of the UI code.
+The intent is to host this on Linux, Windows, iOS, and Android.